ColtonGarelli/Spring2018Project/README.md

 ## 2. View - What displays Lists of Tasks.

 Each view can help to structure the tasks into lists that need to be completed for example:

-   > ###"today"
+###"today"
-   >     - The tasks would be added to this List and displayed to the user if the task was due today or yester (or due <= 0)
+    - The tasks would be added to this List and displayed to the user if the task was due today or yester (or due <= 0)
-   > ###"Project 1"
+###"Project 1"
-   >     - The tasks would be added to this list and displayed to the user if the task was from project 1 (1)
+    - The tasks would be added to this list and displayed to the user if the task was from project 1 (1)
-   > ###"Do Now"
+###"Do Now"
-   >     - The tasks would be added to the list and displayed to the user if it's roots are complete.
+    - The tasks would be added to the list and displayed to the user if it's roots are complete.

 This class should not have any data members. just methods for displaying the controller's [activeView]

-## 3. **Controller**
-    The underlying Driver that arranges views and contains all the tasks in an ordered list (ordered by [priority], then by [dueDate]).
+## 3. Controller The underlying Driver that arranges views and contains all the tasks in an ordered list (ordered by [priority], then by [dueDate]).

 * The controller keeps track of the day
 * Adds tasks to the master list, and keeps it organized
 * Calculates, Updates and re-prioritizes tasks in the view for optimal order of events based on the task's duration, the proximity of the dueDate and the amount of hours in a day.
-        [ ] it would be awesome if it would recommend tasks that you should ask for extensions on.
+* * [ ] it would be awesome if it would recommend tasks that you should ask for extensions on.